MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/Get-MgSecuritySubjectRightsRequestApproverServiceProvisioningError.md

 ## SYNOPSIS
 Errors published by a federated service describing a nontransient, service-specific error regarding the properties or link from a user object.
 Supports $filter (eq, not, for isResolved and serviceInstance).

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaSecuritySubjectRightsRequestApproverServiceProvisioningError](/powershell/module/Microsoft.Graph.Beta.Security/Get-MgBetaSecuritySubjectRightsRequestApproverServiceProvisioningError?view=graph-powershell-beta)

 ## SYNTAX